Glossary of ancient Roman religion: castus, castitas

-cinctus gabinus
+cinctus Gabinus

-The cinctus Gabinus ("belting from Gabii") was a way of wearing the toga thought to have originated in the nearby town of Gabii.
-A priest or officiant wearing it wore his toga bound around the waist in a way that left both hands free to perform ritual tasks, as the wearing of the toga usually did not.
-The cincture accompanied the veiling or covering of the head (capite velato) with a cowl-like fold of the toga.
-Like the conical, helmet-like headgear worn by priests such as the Salii, the Gabinian cincture was originally associated with warriors, and was worn for a solemn declaration of war.
-It was also part of Etruscan priestly dress.
+The cinctus Gabinus ("Gabine cinch") was a way of wearing the toga thought to have originated in the Latin town of Gabii.
+It was also later claimed to have been part of Etruscan priestly dress.
+The cinch allowed free use of both arms, essential when the toga was still worn during combat and later important in some religious contexts, particularly those involving use of the toga to cover the head (capite velato).
+The style's ancient martial associations caused it to be worn during Roman declarations of war.
+It was also used by the priest or official charged with guiding the plow creating the sulcus primigenius during the rituals attending the foundation of new colonies.
+In Latin, cinctus Gabinus could refer to the cinch itself or to the entire toga thus worn.
+In religious contexts, such a toga was also said to be worn ritu Gabino ("in the Gabine rite").

 clavum figere

-Clavum figere ("to nail in, to fasten or fix the nail") was an expression that referred to the fixing or "sealing" of fate.
+Clavo trabali figere ("to fasten or fix with a beam (large) nail") was an expression that referred to the fixing or clinching of a matter.
 A nail was one of the attributes of the goddess Necessitas and of the Etruscan goddess Athrpa (Greek Atropos).
 According to Livy, every year in the temple of Nortia, the Etruscan counterpart of Fortuna, a nail was driven in to mark the time.
 In Rome, the senior magistrate on the Ides of September drove a nail called the clavus annalis ("year-nail") into the wall of the Temple of Jupiter Optimus Maximus.
 The ceremony occurred on the dies natalis ("birthday" or anniversary of dedication) of the temple, when a banquet for Jupiter (Epulum Jovis) was also held.
 The nail-driving ceremony, however, took place in a templum devoted to Minerva, on the right side of the aedes of Jupiter, because the concept of "number" was invented by Minerva and the ritual predated the common use of written letters.

 The importance of this ritual is lost in obscurity, but in the early Republic it is associated with the appointment of a dictator clavi figendi causa, "dictator for the purpose of driving the nail," one of whom was appointed for the years 363, 331, 313, and 263 BC.
 Livy attributes this practice to religio, religious scruple or obligation.
 It may be that in addition to an annual ritual, there was a "fixing" during times of pestilence or civil discord that served as a piaculum.
 Livy says that in 363, a plague had been ravaging Rome for two years.
 It was recalled that a plague had once been broken when a dictator drove a ritual nail, and the senate appointed one for that purpose.
 The ritual of "driving the nail" was among those revived and reformed by Augustus, who in 1 AD transferred it to the new Temple of Mars Ultor.
 Henceforth a censor fixed the nail at the end of his term.